mediacurrent/theme_generator_8/README.md

 Change what browsers your theme supports by updating *browserslist* within `package.json`.
 For options take a look at [browserslist](https://github.com/browserslist/browserslist);

-This impacts browser prefixes and JavaScript compiled files.
+This impacts CSS browser prefixes and JavaScript compiled files.

 #### Dummy Files

 * Swap out `screenshot.png` with your own theme image.
 * Remove or replace the font files in `./src/patterns/global/fonts/`.
+* Change the colors in `/.src/patterns/global/colors/`.

 ### Go Team